 Lucy Cavendish aims to admit six undergraduates in English each year, and a number of Erasmus students follow related pathways, making English one of the most vibrant and active subject communities in college.
-Our recent students have performed strongly in both Part I and Part II of the course, as well as staging plays, publishing novels, and speaking at academic conferences.
+Our recent students have performed strongly in their academic studies, as well as staging plays, publishing novels, and speaking at academic conferences.

 The BA in English is internationally renowned, and balances a strong grounding in the core of English literature with the chance to specialise or branch out from that core into the literature of other parts of the world, such as the USA or South Asia, other art forms, the English language and related intellectual traditions.
 Many graduates pursue careers in information management, teaching and academia; others go on to work in media and the creative industries.